drhsqlite/fossil-mirror/www/mirrortogithub.md

 ## Notes:

+  *  The mirroring is one-way.
+If you check in changes on GitHub, those changes will not be reabsorbed by Fossil.
+There are technical problems that make a two-way mirror all but impossible.

   *  The "fossil git export" command creates subprocesses that run "git" commands.
 So you must have Git installed on your machine for any of this to work.